 So how do you, your child, and your family get back to a normal life?
 The staff at your treatment center can be a big help in transitioning from active treatment to being done with treatment.
 Aware that treatment is often seen as a safety net, staff can reassure parents and patients that their feelings of insecurity, fear, and uncertainty are understandable and normal.
 Many people go through these emotions when active treatment ends.

 While friends and family are congratulating you on your freedom from chemo drugs and trips to the hospital, you and your child may be feeling more and more insecure and lost.
-You may miss the routine contact with the health care team that you’ve grown used to.
-Talk to your health care team about your concerns.
+You may miss the routine contact with the cancer care team that you’ve grown used to.
+Talk to your cancer care team about your concerns.
 Learn what to expect and what you can do about it.
 Get answers to your questions and complete information.
 Some concerns that you may want to ask about are: